openharmony/multimedia_multimedia_cangjie_wrapper/README.md

 - Image Processing: Responsible for providing basic image functions, and providing the package C interface to Cangjie for interoperability.
 - Media Services: Responsible for providing basic media functions, encapsulating C interfaces for Cangjie for interoperability.
 - Album Management: Responsible for providing the basic functions of the album, and providing the package C interface to Cangjie for interoperability.
+- cangjie_ark_interop: Responsible for providing Cangjie APILevel class definitions, which are used to annotate APIs, as well as providing the definition of BusinessException class that is thrown to users.
+- hiviewdfx_cangjie_wrapper: Responsible for providing logging interfaces, which are used to print logs at key points in the execution path.
+- graphic_cangjie_wrapper: Responsible for providing color management type definitions, which are used for parameters and return types of interfaces related to the camera and image modules.
+- distributeddatamgr_cangjie_wrapper: Responsible for providing data sharing predicate definitions, which are used for configuration parameters of album interface acquisition in the album module.
+- global_cangjie_wrapper: Responsible for providing resource management interfaces, which are used for interface parameter types of image resource acquisition.
+- bundlemanager_cangjie_wrapper: Responsible for providing package management interfaces, which are used to obtain package information in the interface implementation of the album module.
+- ability_cangjie_wrapper: Responsible for providing meta-ability context interfaces, which are used for parameters and return types of relevant interfaces in each module.

 ## Directory Structure